Home » ABOUT

 OUR VISION

-BOOST is a multidimensional program serving Durham Public Schools students in 5th through 8th grades.
+BOOST is a multidimensional program serving all Durham Public Schools students in 5th through 8th grade.
 The program is designed to excite young people about STEM and inspire them to pursue careers in medicine and related fields.
-BOOST serves underrepresented minorities including African American, Latinx, and Indigenous students; girls; and young people from economically challenged backgrounds.
+BOOST encourages the participation of all students including those that have historically been underrepresented in medicine.

-BOOST is situated within Duke University School of Medicine’s Multicultural Resource Center.
+BOOST is situated within Duke University School of Medicine.

 OUR MISSION

-BOOST aims to create a pipeline that attracts, engages, supports, and retains underrepresented minority (URM) students in the sciences throughout their pre-collegiate education.
-We do this by exposing these students and their families to new people, places, and experiences that can open new worlds for them.
+BOOST aims to be an integral program in a pathway that attracts, engages, supports, and retains students in the sciences throughout their pre-collegiate education.
+We do this by exposing students and their families to new people, places, and experiences that can open new worlds for them.

 Our goals are to: